mcosovic/JuliaGrid.jl/docs/src/powerSystem/inDepthACDCModel.md

 Let us consider an example, given in Figure 3, that will allow us an easy transition to the general case.
 We observe system with three buses ``\mathcal{N} = \{p, k, q\}`` and two branches ``\mathcal{E} = \{(p, k), (k, q)\}``, where the bus ``k`` is incident to the shunt element with admittance ``{y}_{\text{sh}k}``.
 ```@raw html
 <img src="../../assets/pi_model_example.png" class="center"/>
-<figcaption>Figure 3: The example with three buses and two branches.</figcaption>
+<figcaption>Figure 3: The example of the system with three buses and two branches.</figcaption>
 &nbsp;
 ```